NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 We ran a survey in 2022 regarding how developers currently feel about known security advisories and here is what we've learned:

 74% of developers would like to be notified of packages at restore/build time.
 65% would like to see icons in the solution explorer for problematic packages.
-42% of developers would like a security notification center in Visual Studio.
+42% of developers would like a security notification in Visual Studio's notification window.
 39% of developers would use a dotnet audit command.

 ![Notified](./../../meta/resources/VulnerabilitiesInRestore/Notified.png)